 Important Contacts within the Music Department

-Andrew Koehler – Department Chair, Applied String Studies, Music History, and Kalamazoo Philharmonia Orchestra Conductor
+Andrew Koehler – On sabbatical Fall 2022, Applied String Studies, Music History, and Kalamazoo Philharmonia Orchestra Conductor

 Thomas G. Evans – Applied Wind, Percussion, Brass Studies and Symphonic and Jazz Bands Conductor